 Additional boards can be opened simultaneously and will interactively update to allow the impact of manipulation in a narrow time window to be viewed across a more expansive time frame or provide a quick overview of potential ‘trouble’ areas to explore more closely.

-Program nesting has been extended to allow direct interface of the nested operations into Javelin’s sister product’s powerful punching and profiling CADCAM package.
-Utilizing the integrated sheet optimiser the best material utilization is assessed and if confirmed the part programs are coded ready for downloading into the appropriate machine tool.
+Programme nesting has been extended to allow direct interface of the nested operations into Javelin’s sister product’s powerful punching and profiling CADCAM package.
+Utilising the integrated sheet optimiser the best material utilisation is assessed and if confirmed the part programs are coded ready for downloading into the appropriate machine tool.
 Program details are passed back to Javelin to allow SFDC booking against individual runs.
 Javelin can also display the details of the nests and other valuable information generated by Radan.